10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 #### _[Web Vitals NPM Package](https://www.npmjs.com/package/web-vitals)_
 This library can be used during development to diagnose Web Vital metrics.
 It comes with a fairly easy to understand API that directly tracks
 Web Vital data on page load.
-The data can be a bit hard to read but if you're looking for a programmatic approach to understanding the health of you web page, this library won't let you down.
+The data can be a bit hard to read but if you're looking for a programmatic approach to understanding the health of your web page, this library won't let you down.

 ```
 import {getLCP, getFID, getCLS} from 'web-vitals';